020 3740 5856

 3: They are tax-clever

-There are many tax breaks and tax efficient investments available to UK tax payers but many people don’t know about them and how they work.
 This is where engaging the services of a good financial adviser and or accountant would make sense.
 As a first step, use your pension and ISA allowances.

-Once those are exhausted boxing clever with how you manage your taxes could make an enormous difference to your wealth.
+Once those are exhausted, boxing clever with how you manage your taxes could make an enormous difference to your wealth.
 This applies even after you are dead!

 4: They are in control of their funds

 The smart, or long-term wealthy, don’t throw away cash like the proverbial footballer’s wife on yet another shopping spree.
-They watch their money carefully and treat every penny as though it were their last.
+They watch their money carefully and treat every penny as if it were their last.
 And that’s how they stay wealthy.

 There are plenty of super-wealthy (inherited and self-made) who drive old bangers, live in modest homes and send their kids to state schools.
-Throwing your money away is a fool’s game and only leads to one thing – you get poorer whilst others getting richer.
+Throwing your money away is a fool’s game and only leads to one thing – you get poorer whilst others get richer.

 5: They mix in the right circles